rust-lang/rfcs/text/0000-placement-by-return.md

 There have also been people recommending a more do-what-I-mean approach where `Box::new(f())` is guaranteed to perform copy elision.
 That would induce the absolute minimal churn, though how you'd handle intermediate functions like `fn foo(t: T) { box::new(t) }` is beyond me.

 The third drawback, and I personally think this is the *worst* drawback, is that it's invisible.
-This means that when a user accidentally writes code that is performs copies, it isn't always obvious that they messed up.
+This means that when a user accidentally writes code that performs copies, it isn't always obvious that they messed up.
 There isn't any way to get existing code to achieve GCE without making it invisible, and I wanted to avoid churn in everyone's `new()` functions, as described in [rationale-and-alternatives].
 Presumably, it can be solved using optional [lints].

 Another major drawback is that it doesn't compose well with pattern matching (or `?`).
 Imagine you have a function `fn foo() -> Result<Struct, Error>` and you want to do something like `Box::new(foo()?)`, but you want to directly place it.
-This is impossible; not just because with closures `Box::new_with(|| foo()?)` won't do what you want, but any system where the function being called writes its entire result through a pointer (like the old Placer proposal) cannot have the function being called write part of its result in one place (the `Ok` value should be written into the `Box<Struct>`) while other parts are written in other places (the discriminator should be written to a slot on the stack, since there isn't room for it).
-You can only assemble a `Box<Result<Struct, Error>>`, or abandon Result entirely and use an error handler callback or a panic/catch.
+This is impossible; not just because with closures `Box::new_with(|| foo()?)` won't do what you want, but any system where the function being called writes its entire return through a pointer cannot handle cases where the return is wrapped in a larger object (eg a Result).
+See [returning-unsized-results] for details.

 Also, like all placement proposals, it involves adding a new API surface area to most of the built-in data structures.
 Since there are known problems with how this proposal works with error handling, the GCE-based version may end up being replaced with an approach that does.